moratilla/www.moratilla.com/doc/adr/0002-use-jekyll-as-framework-for-the-website.md

 ## Context

-The current version of the system is hosted by blogspot.
+The current version of the system is hosted by Blogger.
 I don't like to keep using it as I would like to do something by myself.

 But what to do? a Wordpress?
 Recently I have been working in a Wordpress site